ppawel/osm-activity-server/README.md

 http://activitystrea.ms/

+For an OpenStreetMap user this would mean having an activity stream on their user page - somewhat similar to popular social networks only without all the noise like "I just ate a sandwich" :-)

+So for example, you would see on your user page:

+* John Doe added a bridge and modified two highways in London.
+* Jane Doe says "We are having a mapping party on Friday!
+Let's meet up at 7PM near Youknowhere"
+* George Costanza posted a diary entry "How to avoid shrinkage"

 ## OK, but does OSM really need this?

 As it says in the project description - this is just an effort to make OpenStreetMap a little bit more social.